 2. Public Service Loan Forgiveness

 Established in 2007, the Public Service Loan Forgiveness (PSLF) program started accepting applications in 2017.
-This is because you must make timely payments on your Direct Loans for 10 years (or 120 months) to apply to have your remaining balance wiped away.
+This is because you must make timely payments on your Direct Loans for 120 months (10 years) to apply to have your remaining balance wiped away.

-You must also have made those payments under a qualifying income-driven repayment plan, which could be:
+You must also have made those payments under a qualifying income-driven repayment plan, which includes the following:

 - Income-Based Repayment (IBR)